D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Quantities/Maxwell stress tensor.md

 The stress tensor is primarily used to determine forces acting on charges.

 > [!example] Equal charges between plane
 > The easiest case is, as always, two point charges.
-Of course, this would be easier to solve using [[Interazione elettromagnetica|Coulomb's law]] directly, but for the sake of example, we'll solve it using the stress tensor also.
+Of course, this would be easier to solve using [[Electromagnetism|Coulomb's law]] directly, but for the sake of example, we'll solve it using the stress tensor also.
 Consider two electric charges $q$ on the $z$ axis at an equal distance $2a$ from the origin.
 Find the Maxwell stress tensor and integrate over it to find the force of one charge over another.
 >
 >![[Exercise Maxwell stress tensor equal charges]]
 >